shalivan/shalivan.github.io/_posts/PSY/05-01-01-Mechanics.md

 ## .

 ### Creating/deriving a cost Curve
 Balance on skill
 Balance between  benefit and cost
+Can reward certain playstyles

 ###  Grim Dice
 Deices that beat each other in circle - highest number win